olegasivakov/ep-2/README.md

 ### Issues

-During the project we plan to solve the next issues:
+During the project we plan to do as follows:

-- make the Top-1 business blockchain compatible with international financial messaging standard,
+1) Make the Top-1 business blockchain compatible with international financial messaging standard,
-- provide smoothly and secure communications between on-chain and off-chain information systems,
+2) Provide smoothly and secure communications between on-chain and off-chain information systems,
-- and bring together communities of crypto- and institutional developers by offering a set of development and integration tools.
+3) Bring together communities of crypto- and institutional developers by offering a set of development and integration tools.

 ### Competition